Accurate CritiCall Test Simulations - CritiCall Typing Test, Map Reading & More

 CritiCall Typing Test (Keyboarding)

-• Unless otherwise instructed, you'll be allowed five minutes to complete the test.
+• You'll be allowed five minutes to complete the test.

 • You may use the Backspace key but you won't receive credit for the Backspace keystrokes.

 The minimum typing speed required from a 911 dispatcher and 911 operator candidate is set by the agency you’re applying to.
-That said, it’s recommended to reach a typing speed of 35 WPM and above on the CritiCall test, and to be able to type at this speed for at least 5 minutes.
+That said, it’s recommended to reach a typing speed in the CritiCall typing test of 35 WPM and above, and to be able to type at this speed for at least 5 minutes.

-The CritiCall practice pack includes a unique typing software that follows you as you type and shows your accuracy, WPM, and more.
+Our practice pack for the CritiCall typing test includes a unique typing software that follows you as you type and shows your accuracy, WPM, and more.
 This will help you track how your typing speed and accuracy improve the more you practice.

 Here's how it looks: